Aamirf730/wordpress-delete-revisions-script/README.md

-# WordPress Delete Old Revisions Script
+# WordPress Delete Old Revisions Script Till a Specific Date

 This repository contains a script to delete old revisions in WordPress up to a specific date using the Code Snippets plugin.